 We will mail your provider a letter as well, if the provider is part of our provider network and they requested the transportation on your behalf.

-You have the right to make a complaint at any time.
-Learn more about making a complaint or asking for an appeal on page [XX].
+You have the right to make a complaint or grievance at any time.
+Some examples of a complaint or grievance are:

+Concerns about vehicle safety

+Quality of services

+Interactions with drivers and providers (such as rudeness)

+Ride service requested was not provided as arranged

+Consumer rights

+Learn more about complaints, grievances, appeals and hearings on page [XX].

 Rider Guide Get the [NEMT NAME] Rider Guide at: [www.website.com].
-You can also call Customer Service at [555-555-5555] to ask for a paper copy.
+You or your representative can also call Customer Service at [555-555-5555] to ask for a free paper copy.
+It will be sent in 5 business days.
+The paper copy can be in the language and format you prefer.

 The guide has more information, like: